-- 1. Implement Internal Policy: Finance Director would like to work with the Sheriff/Constitutional Officers to develop a communication framework/internal policy; Finance Director will take personal responsibility for ensuring proper communication of claims process - 2.
+- 1. Implement Internal Policy: Finance Director would like to work with the Sheriff/Constitutional Officers to develop a communication framework/internal policy - 2.
 Defer Legislation for 90 Days: Per #1 above, develop a communication framework/policy and allow it to work - 3.
 Remove references to written approval (include references to concurrence) - 4.
-Limit claims to high-dollar and/or high-publicity cases or any other definition deemed appropriate by the Sheriff/Constitutional Officers that focuses on claims of interest
+Increase threshold of relevant claims to those above \$100,000